Work is ongoing in earnest on the Ancient Christian Study Bible (ACSB).1 The completed volume will be published by Oxford University Press (OUP).

 The Features of the ACSB

-In support of this aim, the ACSB has five key features for each included book.
+To support this aim, the ACSB has five key features for each book.
 These features include

-- an introduction that treats standard matters as well as the book’s general history of interpretation,
+- an introduction that treats background matters as well as the book’s general history of interpretation,

 - a new translation based on both testaments’ Greek texts,

-- exegetical notes that provide context for the passage and, especially, its patristic reception, and
+- exegetical notes that provide context for each passage and, especially, its patristic reception, and

-- notes for each passage that summarize the first millenium’s major interpretations.
+- notes that summarize each passage’s major interpretations across the first millenium.

 Also planned for the volume are several short essays.
-These essays will discuss patristic interpretation of Scripture, as well as the nature of contemporary readings that follow this tradition.
+These essays will discuss topics like

 The Making of the ACSB

 So, the ACSB has behind it a team of over 50 experts and scholars.
-And even beyond this group is the team at OUP that will produce the volume.
+And even beyond this group is the OUP team that will produce the volume.

-Such a large, multifaceted project promises helpful results in the eventual, published product.
-In addition, the process and task of making that product likewise bode well for highlighting elements of the craft of biblical studies that are useful elsewhere too.
+Such a large, multifaceted project promises helpful results in the final product.
+In addition, the process of making the final product highlights important findings that prove useful in other projects besides.

 -